Arya182-ui/Yt-Downloder/README.md

 ## License

-This project is for educational purposes only.
-Please respect YouTube's Terms of Service and copyright laws.
+⚠️ This public instance is for demo purposes only.
+Video download features are subject to rate limits and may break due to expired authentication cookies.
+Please use responsibly.

 ## 🙌 Author